AKloc/BookNotes/The Righteous Mind - Politics and Religion.md

 ## The Righteous Mind - Why Good People are Divided by Politics and Religion (September 2020)

 **Purpose For Reading**
-- Leading up to the 2020 el
+- Leading up to what's going to be a tumultuous 2020 election, it seemed to be a good way to try to increase empathy and understanding with the people I don't agree with and avoid falling into

 **Main Takeaways**
 - What are the major themes / points made?